The Right Stuff (blog): National Justice Party

 The National Justice Party (NJP) was an antisemitic white supremacist political organization in the United States that promoted neo-Nazism.
 It was not a registered party for purposes of electoral politics.

 The Right Stuff announced the National Justice Party in August 2020, to be led by Mike Enoch, with a platform based upon the white genocide conspiracy theory.
 The party platform also incorporated antisemitic elements, such as calling for mandatory employment discrimination to prevent Jews from working in "vital institutions".
 The chairmen of the party included several prominent white supremacist and alt-right figures, including Joseph Jordan (also known as Eric Striker), Tony Hovater, Michael McKevitt, Gregory Conte, Warren Balogh, and former member of the neo-Nazi National Alliance, Alan Balogh.

 NJP held its inaugural event in Millersville Pike just outside Lancaster, Pennsylvania.
 NJP also hosted a meeting in response to the January 6 United States Capitol attack.
 On July 24, 2021, NJP hosted its fifth party event in the Midwest and released a full-length documentary about the event.
 NJP members had also organized gatherings in Ohio, Wisconsin, and North Dakota to protest what they claim are "anti-white" killings involving black suspects.

 NJP was also connected to Antelope Hill Publishing, which publishes books by Nazis and fascists and sells those books at NJP events and on the internet.
 In early 2024, their website's SSL certificate expired, leaving the website inaccessible.

 Although not an official merger, former members of the NJP were integrated into the Aryan Freedom Network.

+Mention in the Epstein files

+The Epstein files include an email Jeffrey Epstein sent to Noam Chomsky in 2016, in which he linked to an article from The Right Stuff which promoted a genetic basis for race and intelligence.